 Lucia – the night of light … and trolls?

-A Finish friend, with ties in Belgium, and with who I learn a lot about forest and nature based health practices in the last month, shared this video with me, and I like to share […]
+A Finnish friend, with ties in Belgium, and with who I learn a lot about forest and nature based health practices in the last month, shared this video with me, and I like to share […]

 The Snow White Effect: when forest therapy becomes an ecofeminist act